 Tracy and her husband Parker became owners and operators of an organic farm in 2015 where Tracy's work continued to combine art and care for the environment.
 Through teaching garden classes, running a Community Supported Agriculture subscription, designing websites, and managing the operations of farming, she found connection with community that continues to drive her artistic passion to this day.

-Tracy is currently a freelance illustrator and designer as well as the Assistant Director of Arts Visalia Visual Arts Center located in Visalia, CA. Her community work continues through her work with Arts Visalia in the form of designing and implementing arts education programs for youth and adults.
+Tracy is currently a freelance illustrator and designer as well as the Executive Director of Arts Visalia Visual Arts Center located in Visalia, CA. Her community work continues through her work with Arts Visalia.
 She is striving to complete a Bachelors Degree in Psychology that she hopes will one day allow her to further her work into the field of art therapy so that she may help others with the skills that have given her so much in life.

 My art is a means of expressing the inner nature of human life.
-Through allegory and cultural mythological cues, I strive to give voice to those fleeting states of being that are not easily put into words.
-Emotive states and liminal experiences that are not often captured in the dramatic narratives that are showcased in media representation are explored through my use of line, color, and composition.
+Through allegory and cultural mythological cues, I strive to give visual voice to those fleeting states of emotional being that are not easily put into words.

 I work with various media but return to the expressive use of line in nearly all of my work.
 I find that the most simple of gesture can achieve a visual statement that is sufficient in communicating the intended expression of a piece.

 My use of figures and depictions of animals and natural phenomena draws from my early years where I found that relating to the natural world around me was preferable to the constructed world of cities, schools and social circles.
 In the quiet relationships that I formed with the natural world I found a view into inner life that I wanted to share with others.